Shareholder Profiles

 Aga Khan Agency for Microfinance

-To achieve its vision and mission, AKAM has adopted the following objectives:
+In order to achieve its vision and mission, AKAM has adopted the following objectives:

-- Increase the financial inclusion of poor people by offering a full range of services and products, including credit and savings products for micro, small and medium-sized enterprises, which are needs-oriented and cost-effective.
+- Increase financial inclusion of poor people by offering a full range of services and products, including credit and savings products for micro, small and medium-sized enterprises, which are needs-oriented and cost-effective.

 - Maintain sustainability of the environment and sustainability of each institution.